 These fruits give these palms a special Christmas kind of vibe.
 Adonidia is a self-cleaning tree, which means it can drop its dead and unnecessary fronds all by itself.

 These kinds of palms are highly vulnerable to frost and cold.
 So, it’s better if they are planted in a comparatively hot weathered zone.
 If bought in a jar or container, they can be kept there until they grow enough large.

 Many can tell that Alexander should not make this list as it is only a variance of King Palm.
 However, this particular species comes with several esoteric perks that are alien to their other relatives.

 Several other outdoor trees of their kind have a tendency to grow quite tall.
 Even sometimes they grow more than 75 feet and have a large canopy.
-However, Alexander can be about 25 feet tall.
-So, if you are looking for a mid-sized tree to plan in your yard, Alexander will be your best shot.
+However, Alexander gets up to about 25 feet tall at the very maximum.
+As such, if you are looking for a mid-sized tree to plant in your yard, Alexander will be your best shot.

-Like most palms, they will thrive in warm areas and unlike many, they can be kept in large containers.
-The trees need to get fertilized once in summer, fall and spring so that they could keep their fronds in the greenest and healthiest condition.
+Like most palms, these palms will thrive in warm areas and unlike many, they can be kept in large containers.
+The trees need to get fertilized once in summer, fall and spring so they can keep their fronds in the greenest and healthiest condition.

 8. Foxtail Palm

 If you have already beheld a foxtail palm, you must perceive how they have got their name.
 They have far denser foliage than that of most other similar species of palm trees.
 They often can bend over and take a shape similar to the tail of a fox.